Tabor-Research-Group/reinvent_qc/README.md

  - Scripts for setting up configurations and starting training for REINVENT in `./run`

 ## Installation
-> Note: The part of source codes related to job management and data parsing may need to modified to fit your own system.
+> Note: The part of source codes related to job management and data parsing may need to be modified to fit your own system.

  1. Clone this GitHub repo
  2. Create a conda environment with reinvent.yml